 The way a company views its purpose will affect its notion of responsibility, accountability and how it creates value.
 The ethical behavior of executives has deep roots in Western ethical traditions.
 Discussions on business ethics have been ongoing since the market economy emerged more than 750 years ago.
 In general, company and society are not in conflict: Corporations contribute to society by inventing new technologies, fulfilling consumers’ demands for goods and services and creating jobs; society creates the conditions that allow companies to harness their potential for the common good of humanity.

 If not managed properly, maximizing returns for shareholders – for example by deceiving customers, defaulting on payments to creditors, squeezing suppliers and employees and evading taxes – can strip value generation from other stakeholders.
 Indirect harmful effects on society include shaping the rules of the game (e.g. lobbying to change a law, tax rules, accounting rules, subsidies, etc.), pollution, market manipulations through collusion, or limiting the opportunities for future generations to improve their lives.
 Such behavior may well increase payoffs to shareholders in the short term but it can only lead to the eventual demise of the corporation and total destruction of long-term shareholder value.
-The only class of stakeholders that benefits from this short-term value maximization exercise are chief executives enjoying high compensation, severance packages and golden parachutes.
-According to Fortune, the average tenure of CEOs in the 500 largest companies in the US is 4.9 years.
+The only class of stakeholders that benefits from this short-term value maximization exercise is the chief executives enjoying high compensation, severance packages and golden parachutes.
+According to the Wall Street Journal, the average tenure of CEOs in the S&P 500 is 10.2 years.
 When a CEO believes they could be dismissed at any time, they may be more inclined to take decisions that maximize their own income in the short term in the name of maximizing shareholder value.
 If all CEOs behave in this manner and boards of directors allow it, companies will end up doing more harm than good to society.

 In a study of stewardship, companies potentially ranking highly in stewardship used a broad vocabulary to describe their relationships with other stakeholders in their 10K reports – words including air, carbon, child, children, climate, collaboration, communities, cooperation, CSR, culture, dialog, dialogue, ecological, economical, environment, families, science, stakeholder, transparency and well-being.
 This mirrored their long-term approach to building rapport with local communities and the broader society.